HypertextAssassin0273/HypertextAssassin0273.github.io/blog-posts/_posts/2021-03-25-optimized-minimal-custom-vector-class.md

 After allocation & construction of these objects, comes the **accessing** part.
 Well, It was kind of tricky for me but I managed to find out (thanks to stackoverflow) that the objects created by **placement new** operator maintains like **void** type status.
 Means you can access them by **type-casting** the **buffer-pointer** to the type of **objects** & voila here you go, ready to use the Optimized Vector Class.

 **P.S:** For better understanding, I have provided a lot of test-cases in attached [**Source code**](/assets/blog_material/Improved_Vector_Class.cpp) (which are also well-commented) & they almost cover all of the use-cases of my Custom Vector Class.
+Also, I have used [**Instance-Counter**](https://tristanbrindle.com/posts/beware-copies-initializer-list) Class in some test-cases to keep & see the track of Constructions & Destructions of objs in Vector Class.
 If there is anything ambiguous, feel free to reach out.
 Peace!!!

 [**Source Code Link**](/assets/blog_material/Improved_Vector_Class.cpp)